 Anne DiGiovanni (Parent, Sargent ’21, CAS ’21)

-Anne DiGiovanni is the parent of a student currently in the joint Health Studies and Doctor of Physical Therapy program offered by Sargent and the College of Arts and Sciences.
+Anne DiGiovanni is the parent of a student currently in the joint Health Studies and Doctor of Physical Therapy program offered by Sargent College.
 Anne is a writer, editor and educator.
 She holds degrees in English Literature from College of the Holy Cross, Irish Literature from Boston College, and Creative Writing from Emerson College.
 She is also a former double division 1 college athlete.
 She serves on the Board of Directors and as Chair of Development for the Akilah Institute, Rwanda’s only women’s college.
 She also serves on the Board of the Atrium School in Watertown, Massachusetts.